ibm-cloud-architecture/refarch-cloudnative-mysql/README.md

     # exit
     ```

-Inventory database is now setup in Bluemix Container.
+Inventory database is now setup in IBM Bluemix Container.